 One of the First Questions We Ask

 When we first start the conversation about adding solar to your home or business, we will ask you which utility company services your home.
 Depending on the utility, we can then start to discuss different options and system sizes.
-Different utilities often have different rules and policies regarding how a solar array for your home or business can be connected to the grid.
+Different utilities often have different rules and policies regarding how a solar array for your home or business can be connected to the grid. using net metering.

 Net Energy Metering – Overview

 Also known as NEM or net metering, net energy metering is the process by which excess electricity generated from solar power can be fed back into the grid.
-Net metering applies to both commercial and residential installations.
-Laws that guarantee and protect net metering are present in many states, and in states without net metering laws, utilities may offer voluntary net metering programs.
+This process applies to both commercial and residential installations.
+Laws that guarantee and protect net metering are present in many states, and in states without net metering laws, utilities may offer voluntary programs.
 Benefits of net metering can vary widely for solar customers in different areas of the country based on the differences between states’ legislation and utility company policy.
 We are experts in NEM in NC & SC and have experience in NEM policies in surrounding areas.
 We are happy to walk you through all the different programs.

 From Solar Generation to the Grid – What Are Excess Energy Credits?

 Net metering works by allowing excess electricity produced by solar at one point in time to offset the purchase of electricity later on.
 This is particularly useful because solar PV systems tend to generate the majority of their energy in the middle of the day while many of us are at work or in school.

 For example, an average residential solar array might produce 20 kWh’s of energy a day (a kWh is the unit of energy used by utility companies to calculate your electric bill).
 Of those 20 kWh’s, only 10 kWh’s may be actually used to power loads in the home.
 So what happens to the other 10 kWh’s?